 Audio: Demo of Paul Simon And Bette Midler’s Demo Duet, “Gone At Last”

-Gone At Last’, a duet with Phoebe Snow, was originally planned to be sung with Bette Midler but Paul Simon and Midler couldn’t agree on the arrangement of the song.
+Gone At Last’, a duet with Phoebe Snow, was originally planned to be released with Bette Midler as Simon’s duet partner, but Paul Simon decided to go with a different arrangement of the song and with a different singer.
 This is the demo of Paul and Bette’s version.

 Share A little Divinity